 “Okay, well what should I have done different?
 Did I ‘lose’ too early, or too late?”

 “Too early.”
-Puck leans his chair back from the table again, this time somehow managing to balance it on just one hind leg, arms to the sides for balance.
+Puck leans his chair back from the table again, somehow managing to balance it on just one hind leg, arms to the sides for balance.
 “It’s a subtle dance indeed to know when a fae is actually upset, and when they are playing at offense to pressure you into disadvantage.
 Of course, she had a right to be upset in any case, with you barging into her plot unannounced.
 If you weren’t such a novelty, I think she would have made you regret it rather quickly.”

 “Ugh.
 Well, I must have done something right, if I didn’t completely fail?”